Winifred Allen

 Winifred Allen (June 26, 1896 – January 3, 1943) was an American silent film actress.
 She appeared in several films between 1915 and 1924.
 She was known later as Winifred Sperry Tenney.

 Early years

-Born in New Rochelle, Allen graduated from the public schools there and went on to study at the Art Students' League.
+Allen was born in New Rochelle, New York, the daughter of Henry D'Arcy Kelly.
+Her mother was born in Ireland.
+She graduated from the public schools there and went on to study at the Art Students League of New York.
 The deaths of both parents prompted her to leave school and seek a career in films.
+Her sister May Allen was also an actress.

 Career

 Allen acted with the Edison and Reliance studios, as well as with other film companies.
-She appeared in 11 films, listed by the American Film Institute, between 1915 and 1924.
+She appeared in 11 films listed by the American Film Institute, all made between 1915 and 1924.
+"Winifred Allen did genuine and delightful work as the plucky little bride" of Jack Deveraux's character, according to a 1917 review of The Man Who Made Good.
+She played Jack Deveraux's wife again in American—That's All (1917).
+She and actress Ann Dvorak knitted warm items for American soldiers during the filming if The Man Hater (1917).